LeskoIam/k-means_python_module_dev/README.md

 trivial one so I hope it explains a little bit more then just how to pass a single variable and print it out from C.

 ### What this is NOT
 This is not meant to be a tutorial and is not written as such.
+It also does not talk about K.means algorithm but uses it as an example.

 ## Backstory
 For fun and games I'm gathering geolocation data for taxis in one of Europe's capital cities.
 In a year or so I am already at 68 million rows of raw data which boils down to 1.8 million distinct events.
 Every one of this events has latitude and longitude information (and some other info) attached.

 I wanted to do some clustering of the data to see where taxis pick up customers most of the time.
 Looking at different